 # struere deploy

-The `deploy` command promotes all agent configurations to the **production** environment.
+The `deploy` command syncs all local resource definitions directly to the **production** environment.

 ## Usage